-No, no, no, no!
-This is sheer projection, a paranoid construction.
+No!
+This is projection, and a paranoid construction.
 The two notions Ms. Oshima states – mashed together in a single sentence – mix, conflate and confuse two often-repeated distortions.
 The kidnapping parent is being encouraged to think that because he or she is scheming, then so the other parent must be far MORE guilty of scheming, a fair definition of paranoiac thinking.

-We’ve got to say what’s true, clearly and often: Japanese kidnapping parents “come back” (kidnap kids) to Japan because they want to, and because Japanese lawyers and courts offer to aid and abet and provide asylum and police protection for kidnappers.
-In Japan, where joint custody is illegal and best interest of the child is defined by judges with no legal statute specifying what best interest of the child means (hence, leaving it to the whim of the judge’s gender and ethnic biases), parental kidnapping is rewarded with absolute, complete custody of the child for the kidnapper, which means that without any necessity for the abductor to show cause, it is the non-Japanese parent who is abused, his child abducted, and is left without any control over his children’s education.
+We’ve got to say what’s true, clearly and often: Japanese kidnapping parents “come back” (kidnap kids) to Japan because they want to, and because Japanese lawyers and courts offer to aid and abet and provide asylum and police protection for parental kidnappers.
+In Japan, where joint custody is illegal and best interest of the child is defined by judges with no legal statute specifying what best interest of the child means (hence, leaving it to the whim of the judge’s gender and ethnic biases), parental kidnapping is rewarded with absolute, complete custody of the child, without an authentic necessity for the abductor to show cause.
+Thousands of Japanese parents and non-Japanese parents are abused in precisely this manner, their child abducted, and it is they who are left without any control over their children’s education.
 Don’t miss the reversal of terms.
 Paranoid projection.

-While I am of course not trying to claim that the American system is perfection, control over the children’s post-divorce education is ALWAYS a part of a custody settlement everywhere in the US, which assures that both parents right to be involved is protected.
-And further, also unlike Japan, there are mechanisms of enforcement which are designed to assure that the children’s education will be carried out according to the orders of the court, with both parents involved to the degree to which they are willing, able and responsible; and the price for disobeying those orders can be cause for further actions to protect the interest of the child and of both parents in their children’s education and well-being.
+I am of course not trying to claim that the American system is not deeply flawed in other ways; but negotiation of the children’s post-divorce education is a required part of a custody settlement in the US, which attempts to ensure that both parents’ right to be involved is protected.
+And further, unlike Japan, there are mechanisms of enforcement which are designed to ensure that the children’s education will be carried out according to the orders of the court, with both parents involved to the degree to which they are willing, able and responsible; and the price for disobeying those orders can be cause for further actions to protect the interest of the child and of both parents in their children’s education and well-being.
 But in Japan, the child is stolen by one parent, and the prior relationship of that child with his or her other parent is forcibly discarded, causing instantaneous, and then compounded long-term emotional and psychological damage.
 Any attempt by the left parent to come back into the child’s life is treated as a crime, punishable with arrest and jail time.
 No authentic reason for this separation is required.
 It is simply the opinion of the law that only one parent gets the child, period.
 By any acceptable standard, the child’s interest in growing up psychologically healthy with a relationship with both of his parents is ignored and made illegal.

-Truly, we need everyone, but I think it is time especially to ask that women’s rights groups come to our aid and take an increased interest in Japanese international parental abduction.
-False, fabricated abuse claims such as Ms. Oshima’s ugly, unsubstantiated generalization, have become the domestic political excuse and justification du jour for the Japanese to continue to sanction parental kidnapping under international pressure to put a stop to it.
-And what that means is the undermining of Japan’s already rather meager domestic abuse defenses for women, and an epidemic of abductions of children.
+Truly, we need everyone, but I think we should enjoin women’s rights groups to take an increased interest in Japanese international parental abduction.
+False, fabricated abuse claims such as Ms. Oshima’s unsubstantiated generalization have become the domestic political excuse and justification du jour for the Japanese to continue to sanction parental kidnapping, to ward off international pressure to put a stop to it.
+And what that means is the undermining of Japan’s already meager domestic abuse defenses for women, and an epidemic of abductions of children.
 The victims, the children and the left-behind parent, are left with no recourse under the current system.